pockerman/qubit-notes/ai_eng/2025-04-29-Prompt-Engineering-Part-1.md

 - Sentiment analysis
 - Chatbot development

 Despite their rather extensive usage, these approaches have limitations.
-I have already mentioned that zero-shot learning basically relies on the model's capacity to generate a correct response.
+We have already mentioned that zero-shot learning basically relies on the model's capacity to generate a correct response.
 With few-shot learning one can guide the model towards a solution however this approach may be problematic when the conext window is small.